Rating: ![]()

 This change in theme will definitely put off some fans of the series, and even I was a little annoyed by the complete avoidance of Kyosuke's paranormal abilities, but the result is undeniably powerful.
 The fact that the movie follows a long, light-hearted series is a big part of why it is as affecting as it is.
 These are characters that we've come to know and love, and we're used to seeing them happily going about their business, so the contrast drives the heartache home.
 I'll also venture that this is a very suitable finale; part of what made the KOR series so memorable was the hints of realism in the main characters.
 To complete that, you can't have the eventual breakup be avoided or glossed over--it would be painful, and this movie captures that exquisitely, and excruciatingly.

 I won't go into details of the story to avoid spoiling it, but the general feel is quiet and introspective.
-The pacing is quite slow, and while it drags at times, this perfectly captures the lazy days of summer as they creep up to the exam and the awkward moments between the characters.
+The pacing is quite slow, and while it drags at times, this perfectly captures the lazy days of summer as they creep up to the exams and the awkward moments between the characters.
 There isn't much of Kyosuke's narrating, and we've almost been moved to the position of bystander: Where before we were inside Kyosuke's head, we're now just following him around and watching the consequences of his actions.
 This has the interesting effect of leaving the interpretation up to the viewer.
-Whether it's the only way to handle the situation or a product of his not knowing how to handle being decisive is up to you.
+Whether his actions are the only way to handle the situation or a product of his not knowing how to handle being decisive is up to you.

 I'll step aside for a moment to highlight something: When I first watched the movie I was around the same age as the characters, and took the former perspective; when I saw it again years later, I took the latter.
 That, at least to me, indicates that while the viewer may be able to see the mistakes in how he's handled things, his actions are believable given his age and inexperience.

 From the perspective of a fan, there is one major flaw to this movie: It completely fails to address the long-standing and somewhat mysterious friendship between Madoka and Hikaru.
-It'll also leave you wondering what is to become of these (and all the other) characters once it's over.
+It'll also leave you wondering what's to become of these (and all the other) characters once it's over.
 Fortunately, the second movie, despite being released quite a while later, deals with both of these oversights.
 I will go so far as to say that this movie doesn't stand on it's own; alone, it doesn't do the characters justice, and the second movie is required to close the story.
 They're two integral parts of the ongoing story, and it is the same for us and the characters--there needs to be some distance from the pain of the breakup before we can properly look at how life will go on.
 After seeing this movie you might find it a little hard to believe that a sequel could work (I did), but now I can't see this film as anything but incomplete without it.

 Visually, the movie is similar to the OAVs; the art and coloring are similar, although the backgrounds are a little more detailed.
 The animation is not full theatrical quality, but is noticeably better than the other incarnations.
 In particular, the improved character animation helps in effectively expressing the emotion of the story.
-In an interesting side-note, at one point the characters are watching an anime movie, and the clip we see is actually from a different, real anime movie--you don't see that much.
+In an interesting side-note, at one point the characters are watching an anime movie, and the clip we see is actually from a different, real anime movie--you don't see that often.

 I Want to Return to That Day is one of the finest anime character dramas ever made.
 While it won't appeal to many, and might not even appeal to some fans of the series, no punches are pulled in the breakup of the Kimagure Orange Road love triangle and the young love it embodies.
 Fans of the series will find it painful to watch, but it comes highly recommended.